 Some commentators argue that novel chapters, being the artificial divisions they are, detract from the sense of reality that writers try to create.

-On a more practical level, the reason books are divided into chapters is largely to do with making the experience of reading the book more user-friendly.
+On a more practical level, books are divided into chapters to make the experience of reading the book more user-friendly.

-Give the audience plenty of "resting places" and you will keep them happy - assuming the words in between the rest stops are any good, of course.
+Give the audience plenty of “resting places” and you will keep them happy.
+(Assuming that the words in between the rest stops are any good, of course!)

 As few or as many as you like.
 Some novels contain 50 or more and some (extremely rarely) contain none.
 The average seems to be about a dozen.